 A comprehensive global development program is underway evaluating the efficacy and safety of ENHERTU monotherapy across multiple HER2 targetable cancers including breast, gastric, lung and colorectal cancers.
-Trials in combination with other anticancer treatments, such as immunotherapy, are also underway.
+Trials in combination with other anticancer treatments, such as immunotherapy, also are underway.

-Regulatory applications for ENHERTU are currently under review in Europe, Japan, U.S. and several other countries for the treatment of adult patients with unresectable or metastatic HER2 positive breast cancer who have received a prior anti-HER2-based regimen based on the results from the DESTINY-Breast03 trial.
+Regulatory applications for ENHERTU are currently under review in China, Japan and several other countries for the treatment of adult patients with HER2 positive unresectable or metastatic breast cancer who have received a prior anti-HER2-based regimen based on the results from the DESTINY-Breast03 trial.